How to do a Backflip

 You want to take off at an angle that is just slightly behind straight up.
 Go forward and you are doing a gainer which is more difficult.
 Launch too far back and you are cutting your jump short, not giving you the space to complete the move.

 In addition you want your hands and arms to be above your head at all times.
 In case, you botch the move they be there to protect you.
+Some people will tuck the arms back into the body as they near completion of the flip.

 Once you jump at the correct angle and are fully extended, the next phase is to pull your legs in toward your chest to rotate over and complete the flipping action.
 All you do is pull as hard and fast using your abs to get the rotation.
 Do not think so much of leaning back (this tends to throw off your jumping angle if you do it early anyway).
 Just pull hard on the legs and you’ll flip.